keleustes/blog/content/airship-treasuremap/_index.en.md

 - Investigate the feasibility of converting airship-treasuremap site descriptions into kustomize site descriptions (Kubernetes CRD based).
 - The kustomize layering are beeing leverage (global, type, site).
+- This is not a "replacement" for airship treasuremap.
+This POC merely aims at highlighting what would have to be done to adapt treasuremap to tools such as kustomize, argo...

+## Lessons Learned

+### Layering

+- TBD

+### Substitutions

+- TBD

+### Schema Validation

+- TBD

 ## Documentation